FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 that the request contains a valid client key.
 These keys are used to permit privileged clients to create new users.
 If an admin auth header is given the `client_key` can be empty or left out, and should not even be used here.
 Regular users are not permitted to register new users.
 Only admins or priviliged clients.

+The name of the user will be auto generated.

 The body of the post must contain this data:
 ```
 {